rsht123/Stock-Trends/README.md

 This app shows the current stock trends in a svg line chart.
 You can add any stock by its symbol to see its prices  for the last month.
 You can also delete any stock you don't want.

-It is a great app for comparing stock prices.
+It is a nice and simple app for comparing stock prices.
 It also syncs across clients in realtime using web sockets.

 This was made as part of a [freeCodeCamp](https://www.freecodecamp.org) basejump.